WICG/fenced-frame/README.md

 The following privacy aspects are required for lift measurement:
 *   The embedding site should not know which experiment group the user belongs to or which ad got rendered as a result of an A/B experimentation API.

-This is a privacy threat because if a publisher knows which experiment group a user is in for, say, n experiments, it gives the publisher an ‘n’ bits user identifier which can then be read on another site, forming a persistent cross-site identifier for the user.
+This is a privacy threat because if a publisher knows which experiment group a user is in for, say, n experiments, it gives the publisher an ‘n’ bits user identifier which can also be read on another site, forming a persistent cross-site identifier for the user.

 These privacy requirements can be met using the fenced frame for rendering the ad.
 Since the fenced frame has the user’s experiment group information, as per the [Network access or Web bundles](#network-access-or-web-bundles) section, this use case aligns with restricting the network access.